 Many people grapple with the hard reality of depression and the impact it has on their well-being.
 Many times, depression can lead to other issues that need to be treated in addition to the depression itself.
 A number of people that are facing depression, face addictive behaviors as well.
 Battling depression is difficult, and with the added layer of beating addiction, it can be even harder, but it’s possible to overcome.
+If you need help overcoming depression, consider reaching out to a therapist at BetterHelp.

 What is Depression and Substance Abuse?